Become an ITAC Advisor

 (b) The USTR and the Secretary may from time to time appoint individuals representing U.S. non-governmental organizations to one or more Committees.
 Such individuals must meet the eligibility requirements set forth above, and represent a U.S. entity interested in issues relevant to the work of the committee.
 For purposes of the preceding sentence, a ”U.S. entity” is an organization incorporated in the United States (or, if unincorporated, having its headquarters in the United States): (1) that is controlled by U.S. citizens or by another U.S. entity.
 An entity is not a U.S. entity if more than 50 percent of its Board of Directors or membership is made up of non-U.S. citizens.
 If the nominee is to represent an organization more than 10 percent of whose Board of Directors or membership is made up of non-U.S. citizens, or non-U.S. entities, the nominee must demonstrate at the time of nomination that this non-U.S. interest does not constitute control and will not adversely affect his or her ability to serve as a trade advisor to the United States; and (2) at least 50 percent of whose annual revenue is attributable to non-governmental U.S. sources.

-2. a resume, with demonstrated knowledge of international trade as relevant to the work of the committee; and
+- A resume, with demonstrated knowledge of international trade as relevant to the work of the committee;

 Other information should include the activities, products or services of the U.S. entity to be represented, in addition to the following information, as appropriate: